Top Selling Agents Explain How to Do an Open House Right

 Post Your Open House Listing Online

-In 2020, the National Association of Realtors found that 93% of homebuyers use the internet in their open house search.
+In 2024, the National Association of Realtors found that 19% of homebuyers used the internet in their open house search.
 Promoting your home on the internet is a cost-effective no-brainer.
+Many standout properties even integrate technology by uploading a virtual open house.

 Here’s where you and your real estate agent will want them to advertise the time, date, photos, description, and location of your open house: